Martin Bartel

+Life and career

-Born on November 14, 1955, in Barberton, Ohio, Bartel made his simple profession of vows as a monk of Saint Vincent Archabbey on July 10, 1980, solemn profession of vows on July 11, 1983, and was ordained a priest on May 25, 1985, by Bishop William G. Connare of the Diocese of Greensburg.
+Born on November 14, 1955, in Barberton, Ohio to Robert and Clara (née Weigand) Bartel Sr., the second-youngest of ten children.
+He graduated from Barberton High School in 1974 and Temple University in 1979.
+Bartel made his simple profession of vows as a monk of Saint Vincent Archabbey on July 10, 1980, solemn profession of vows on July 11, 1983, and was ordained a priest on May 25, 1985, by Bishop William G. Connare of the Diocese of Greensburg.
+He served in various administrative roles at St. Vincent College, including as assistant controller, assistant treasurer, and acting academic dean.
 On June 23, 2020, he was elected archabbot to succeed Douglas Robert Nowicki.
 His abbatial motto is "Brothers together as one", from Psalm 132/133.
 Previously, Bartel had served as pastor of several parishes in the Diocese of Pittsburgh and the Diocese of Greensburg.
 He previously served as the President of Saint Vincent College from 1995 to 2000, and also sat on the board of directors of Serra Catholic High School in McKeesport, Pennsylvania.